anoma/juvix-docs/docs/reference/language/records.md

 ```

 Field names enable access to their associated values.
 For instance, another pair
-equivalent to the one defined above can be declared using values extracted from
+equivalent to the one defined above can be declared using values extracted via
-the previously declared pair `p`.
+the field names.

 ```juvix
 --8<------ "docs/reference/language/records.juvix:viafields"
 ```

-Noticeably, a record type's fields are qualified by the type name by default.
+The fields record type's fields are qualified by the type name by default.
 To
 access the fields without the type name, use the `open` keyword to bring these
 names into scope.